dreamweiver/DroneForYou/README.md

 ### Installing & Running app ?

-+ Open terminal and clone the repo from github as shown below or download the project from github location, https://github.com/dreamweiver/DroneForYou/
++ Open terminal and clone the repo from below github link or you can also the project from github as zip/tar, https://github.com/dreamweiver/DroneForYou/

 ```
 root-dir $ git clone https://github.com/dreamweiver/DroneForYou.git